ghattab/3d-vis-tutorial/README.md

 This tutorial is a forum for Scientific and Engineering developments in this area, as well as for two talks which overview these different aspects of the field from Prof. Bernhard Preim and Prof. Nassir Navab/PhD.
 Ulrich Eck.

+## Citation
+When using the provided content, please refer to the content creator when available and this repository.

 ## License
 ```
 All content is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-When using this content, please refer to the content creator and this repository.
 To view a copy of this license, please refer to the LICENSE file.
 ```